-A busy schedule of free screenings is being confirmed beginning in September, which will be posted shortly.
+A busy schedule of screenings is being confirmed beginning in September, which are posted shortly.
 We look forward to seeing you then.

 I’m very happy to announce that we have just concluded the shoot for my short film “…for peace comes dropping slow…” and are beginning post production.
 This land art / light installation in which scores of participants write a line from Yeats’ poetry across the landscape of County Sligo in Northwest Ireland, has been shot on beautiful Red Digital Cinema Cameras.Screening dates are being set in both Sligo and Northern Ireland.
 This project was filmed with the support of the Yeatsian Legacy Project, delivered by Sligo Arts Service and its partners, and supported by the PEACE III Programme managed for the Special EU Programmes Body by Sligo County Council on behalf of Sligo Peace and Reconciliation Partnership Committee and the Department of Environment, Heritage and Local Government Per Cent For Art Scheme.
 Thank You!

 Thank you to the Sligo County Council Arts Office for the initial Bursary that I received to begin the work on “…for peace comes dropping slow…” during 2009 -10.
 Really appreciated!